sashamars33/portfolio-site-upd/README.md

 Optimizations: In the future I plan to add blogs posts I have written and tesimonials from clients.
 I will also continue to update it as I create more projects and learn new technologies.

-Lessons Learned: This is my second project using Tailwind so there was alot of trail and errot with styling but a lot of fun!
+Lessons Learned: This is my second project using Tailwind so there was alot of trail and error with styling but a lot of fun!